kebaldwi/DNAC-TEMPLATES/LABS/LAB-8-Cisco-Workflows/README.md

 ![json](../../ASSETS/COMMON/BUILD/underconstruction.png?raw=true "Import JSON")

 > [!WARNING]
 > For best results you will need to prepare your environment for testing.
-Please go through the preparation guide in the lab sequence below when performing this lab [WORKFLOWS LAB PREPARATION](./module1-preparation.md) section.
+Please go through the preparation guide in the lab sequence below when performing this lab [**Preparation**](./module1-preparation.md) section.

 ## Overview